Union Rescue Mission reaches out into the cold

 “Just reaching out to do what we can in these conditions,” said Sherdeill Breathett with Union Rescue Mission.
 “That’s what we do.”

-The Mission has at least 30-percent more clients than usual to get people out of the cold.
+The Union Rescue Mission has at least 30-percent more clients than usual to get people out of the cold.
 Still, some homeless decide to stay outside.

 “It’s true and we still experience some of that,” said Breathett.
 “There’s still a percentage of those that chose not to come.
 And we try to do everything we can to encourage them to come.”